robots.txt for AI Crawlers: GPTBot, ClaudeBot & ChatGPT-User

 Key insight: ClaudeBot's training crawler is blocked by a staggering 69% of websites.
 AI training traffic accounts for 42% of all AI crawler requests.
 Most sites selectively block training crawlers while keeping search crawlers accessible.

-Three robots.txt Strategies: Pick Yours
+Three robots.txt for AI Crawlers Strategies: Pick Yours

 Strategy 1: Allow Everything (Recommended for SMBs)